DhyeyMavani2003/Canvas-Clone/README.md

-This is an undergoing project which I plan to be a clone of Canvas Instructure.
+This is an undergoing project which I plan to be a clone of Canvas Infrastructure.
 Till now, I've added a Todo app, a home page, a calendar and event management.
 Here's how it looks till now:

 ![sample](https://i.imgur.com/K7XMyVV.png)